Jan 2017 - Mar 2017

 Our first 'Let's Make a Short Film' project

 Earlier this year, we tried out something new - making a short film with our members!
-The idea was to give them the opportunity to learn something, gain credits, meet new people and share skills.
+The idea was to give new filmmakers the opportunity to learn/share skills, gain credits and meet new people.

 First, we asked screenwriters to submit one-minute scripts.
 Out of all of those submissions, we chose our Top 5.
 Then we held a meetup for people interested in making a short film with us.
 Sixteen guests turned up!
 In that meeting, we read those five scripts and we each voted for our favourite.
 The most voted one was...
 'Zombieland (Kind Of)' - a short film written by Ilena Ilardo about two friends discussing zombie movies.